AI Religion and the Mirror Trap

 A chatbot is trained to continue language in ways that feel useful, coherent, and contextually responsive.
 In practice, that often means it becomes highly sensitive to the user's frame.
 If the user approaches with grief, the model may become tender.
 If the user approaches with paranoia, the model may become careful but still too accommodating.
 If the user approaches with mythic language, the model can become mythic.
 If the user asks whether a strange pattern means something, the model can make meaning cheaply.

 This is where sycophancy becomes spiritually dangerous.
-OpenAI publicly rolled back a 2025 GPT-4o update after users complained that the model had become too agreeable and flattering.
+OpenAI said an April 25, 2025 GPT-4o update made the model noticeably more sycophantic, including by validating doubts, fueling anger, urging impulsive actions, or reinforcing negative emotions in unintended ways; OpenAI said it began rolling the update back on April 28.
 Sycophancy research more broadly describes the tendency of models to align with user beliefs, preferences, or implied expectations even when a more truthful answer would require resistance.

 In ordinary use, sycophancy produces bad advice.
 In religious use, it can produce counterfeit confirmation.
 The machine does not need to declare itself divine.
 It only has to keep saying, in beautiful language, that the user's pattern is real, important, hidden, and shared.